Poisson's ratio

 Poisson's ratio of a material defines the ratio of transverse strain (x direction) to the axial strain (y direction).

 In materials science and solid mechanics, Poisson's ratio (symbol: ν (nu)) is a measure of the Poisson effect, the deformation (expansion or contraction) of a material in directions perpendicular to the specific direction of loading.
 The value of Poisson's ratio is the negative of the ratio of transverse strain to axial strain.
 For small values of these changes, ν is the amount of transversal elongation divided by the amount of axial compression.

 Most materials have Poisson's ratio values ranging between 0.0 and 0.5.
 For soft materials, such as rubber, where the bulk modulus is much higher than the shear modulus, Poisson's ratio is near 0.5.
 For open-cell polymer foams, Poisson's ratio is near zero, since the cells tend to collapse in compression.
 Many typical solids have Poisson's ratios in the range of 0.2 to 0.3.

 The ratio is named after the French mathematician and physicist Siméon Poisson.

 Definition

-Assuming that the material is stretched or compressed in only one direction (the x axis in the diagram below, or the y axis in the diagram above):
+Assuming that the material is stretched or compressed in only one direction (the x or y axis in the diagram):